codderv006/codderv006/README.md

 👋 Hi, I’m Vedant

-👀 I’m interested in the domain of Machine Learning and some kind of design tech.
+👀 I’m interested in Machine Learning and some kind of designing stuff.

 🌱 I’m currently learning JAVA and JAVASCRIPT with some practice for UI designing on Figma and Canva